Optometry: Sudan

-Sudan's major institution for the training of optometrists is the Faculty of Optometry and Visual Sciences (FOVS), originally established in 1954 as the Institute of Optometry in Khartoum; the Institute joined with the Ministry of Higher Education in 1986 as the High Institute of Optometry, and was ultimately annexed into Alneelain University in 1997 when it was renamed the FOVS.
-The FOVS offers several programs: a BSc in Optometry, which takes 5 years and includes sub-specialization in orthoptics, contact lenses, ocular photography, or ocular neurology; a BSc in Ophthalmic Technology, requiring 4 years of training; and a BSc in Optical Dispensary, completed in 4 years.
+Sudan's major institution for the training of optometrists is the Faculty of Optometry and Visual Sciences (FOVS), originally established in 1954 as the Institute of Optometry in Khartoum; the Institute joined with the Ministry of Higher Education in 1986 as the High Institute of Optometry, and was annexed into Alneelain University in 1997 when it was renamed the FOVS.
+The FOVS offers several programs: a BSc in Optometry, which takes five years and includes sub-specialization in orthoptics, contact lenses, ocular photography, or ocular neurology; a BSc in Ophthalmic Technology, requiring four years of training; and a BSc in Optical Dispensary, completed in four years.
 The FOVS also offers MSc and PhD degrees in optometry.
-The FOVS is the only institute of its kind in Sudan and was the first institution of higher education in Optometry in the Middle East and Africa.
-In 2010, Alneelain University Eye Hospital was established as part of the FOVS to expand training capacity and to serve broader Sudanese community.
+The FOVS is the only institute of its kind in Sudan and was the first institution of higher education in optometry in the Middle East and Africa.
+In 2010, Alneelain University Eye Hospital was established as part of the FOVS to expand training capacity and to serve the broader Sudanese community.

 Ghana

-The Ghana Optometric Association (GOA) regulates the practice of Optometry in Ghana.
-The Kwame Nkrumah University of Science and Technology and the University of Cape Coast are the two universities that offer the degree programme in the country.
+The Ghana Optometric Association (GOA) regulates the practice of optometry in Ghana.
+The Kwame Nkrumah University of Science and Technology and the University of Cape Coast are the two universities that offer the degree program in the country.
 After the six-year training at any of the two universities offering the course, the O.D. degree is awarded.
 The new optometrist must write a qualifying exam, after which the optometrist is admitted as a member of the GOA, leading to the award of the title MGOA.